 Despite currently only claiming less than 6% of new car purchases so far this year, EVs and alternatively fuelled vehicles are undoubtedly growing in popularity in the UK.
 By 2030, the national grid estimates there will be as many as 11 million electric vehicles on the road, with this to increase to 36 million by 2040.

-The debate around electric car safety has therefore been placed in stark review in recent months; most notably around the relative silence of electric cars compared to their combustion engine counterparts.
+The debate around electric car safety has therefore been placed in stark review in recent months; most notably around the relative silence of electric cars compared to their combustion engined counterparts.
 There are many attractive realities made possible by a near silent car.
 This is true not only for the driver and their passengers who can enjoy a more tranquil driving experience but also to all those nearby due to the general reduction in noise pollution.

 However, the downside is made very clear by the statistic that an electric or hybrid car is 40% more likely to hit a pedestrian in the UK than a petrol or diesel car.